Bäckadräkten

 Discussions about a potential unisex design for Sweden started in the early 2010s, and Clue first devised the idea that led to Bäckadräkten in 2018.
 Their partnership with the Textile Museum of Borås grew into a six-month design and production process which involved input from non-binary Swedes and assistance from other clothing and accessory specialists.
 The resulting single copy is for Clue to wear on stage.
 Clue released a sewing pattern in 2023 and started taking custom orders by 2024, encouraging users to make modifications as they see fit.
+By mid 2026, up to 300 people had produced or were producing their own Bäckadräkten.
 Because of the geographic distribution of its influences, the outfit is considered more a product of Sweden's national queer community than of any individual region.

 The design release attracted international press attention and generated discussions on social media, much of the latter about the relationship between folk arts and gender.
 Many in the media and Swedish folk community have welcomed the development, saying it provides an opportunity for non-binary Swedes to be more involved in folk culture.
 Others in that community and on social media have reacted negatively, resisting the social change they see as associated with it.
 Clue said they hope the discussion raises awareness of non-cisgender identities.
+Critical response calmed in the years following 2022.